Jean-Marie Calès: Installation of the Republic

-Jean-Marie Calès ran in the legislative elections of September 6, 1792 and was elected deputy at the National Convention by the department of Haute-Garonne.
+Jean-Marie Calès ran in the legislative elections of 6 September 1792 and was elected deputy at the National Convention by the department of Haute-Garonne.
 At the age of 34, he was the youngest of the 12 elected representatives of the departement.
-These legislative elections, the first experience of universal suffrage in French History, were held in an extremely tense national context, less than a month only after the Insurrection of August 10, 1792 (attack and take of the Royal Palace of the Tuileries by the armed Parisians, or the «Second Revolution») and under the imminent threat of the Austrian and Prussian troops led by the Duke of Brunswick-Wolfenbüttel, which were marching on Paris to «free» King Louis XVI (who had been arrested and suspended during the journée of August 10), and to restore the absolute monarchy.
+These legislative elections, the first experience of universal suffrage in French History, were held in an extremely tense national context, less than a month only after the Insurrection of 10 August 1792 (attack and take of the Royal Palace of the Tuileries by the armed Parisians, or the «Second Revolution») and under the imminent threat of the Austrian and Prussian troops led by the Duke of Brunswick-Wolfenbüttel, which were marching on Paris to «free» King Louis XVI (who had been arrested and suspended during the journée of August 10), and to restore the absolute monarchy.

-During its first session held in the Salle du Manège (the indoor riding academy hall, seat of deliberations during most of the French Revolution since 1789) the September 21, 1792 (the day following the victory of the French troops at the battle of Valmy), the National Convention proclaimed the Abolition of Royalty.
-The next day, on September 22, 1792, it proclaimed the French First Republic by decree.
+During its first session held in the Salle du Manège (the indoor riding academy hall, seat of deliberations during most of the French Revolution since 1789) on 21 September 1792 (the day following the victory of the French troops at the battle of Valmy), the National Convention proclaimed the Abolition of Royalty.
+The next day, 22 September 1792, it proclaimed the French First Republic by decree.
 Hence from this day, all public bills will be dated from « Year I » of the Republic.

-Calès joined the political group of the « Mountain » (French: La Montagne, whose members sat on the highest benches of the Assembly), which was considered as the most radical group of the assembly and was led by personalities such as Georges Danton, Jean-Paul Marat and Maximilien de Robespierre.
+Calès joined the political group of the « Mountain » (French: La Montagne, whose members sat on the highest benches of the Assembly), which was considered as the most radical group of the assembly and was led by personalities such as Georges Danton, Jean-Paul Marat, and Maximilien Robespierre.
 This group was notably opposing the group of the Girondist representatives.